 Section 5 – Operations

 In connection with activities on the System, an “offer” is the response to a posting seeking to buy and a “bid” is the response to a posting seeking to sell.
 Consumers may post either to buy or sell and may appoint an agent to act on their behalf.
 Providers may post either to sell or buy and may appoint an agent to act on their behalf.
 Providers may respond to Consumers’ postings or to another Provider’s posting.
 All offers shall be considered open for acceptance and valid until withdrawn from the System.
 All postings listed as “active” in the Posting Status column on the System shall be considered open for offers or bids which shall be valid until withdrawn.
-The Provider shall have the obligation to revise or withdraw any offers as dictated by market conditions, limited such that once any offer is accepted, then the Provider may not revise or withdraw the offer unless User agrees in writing.
-The System shall immediately send a confirmation to the buying and selling parties by email and fax upon acceptance of any offer or bid.
+The Provider shall have the obligation to revise or withdraw any offers as dictated by market conditions, limited such that once any offer is accepted, then the Provider may not revise or withdraw the offer unless the accepting party agrees in writing.
+EnergyGateway shall cause the System to immediately send a confirmation to the buying and selling parties by email and fax upon acceptance of any offer or bid.
 This confirmation shall provide details of provisions of the transaction, time of execution and any comments provided by either party.
 In addition, Consumer and Provider shall follow any confirmation process provided in the contract between Consumer and Provider.
 Acceptance of bids or offers will only be allowed during the hours of 7:30 am to 5:30 PM Eastern Standard Time, Monday through Friday, excluding holidays.
 All offers, bids and awards are time stamped by EnergyGateway’s computer server.
 If a dispute arises between the buying and selling parties, EnergyGateway will provide time stamped data to support the events that actually occurred.
 No Consumer can view offers made to other Consumers.
 No Provider can view offers made from other Providers to any Consumer.
 EnergyGateway allows the posting party to indicate a percentage of volume that must come from a certified Minority Business Enterprise (MBE).
 On each posting, the posting party will have the option to select a percentage in an input field labeled “MBE Option” (the default percentage is zero).
 The party submitting the offer or bid must then sub-contract (purchase from) the indicated percentage with an MBE and submit proof of compliance to the applicable posting party.
 The party submitting the offer is responsible for all the costs of complying with any applicable MBE requirements.
 Upon request by User, EnergyGateway will make, modify or withdraw postings, offers and bids when specific authorization is given for any such actions.
 EnergyGateway may record telephone conversations wherein authorization is given, and User specifically consents to the making and use of any such recordings.

 Section 6 - Use of Services